jgonzm/motor/README.md

 Ncurses based IDE with debugger support

 This project is based on Motor IDE by konst, 2002-2003.
-This project add "cmake" and "git" quickly, it not pretend be wonderful, prentend be usefull to develop little software with this magnific IDE developed by konst.
+This project add "cmake" and "git" quickly, it not pretend be wonderful, prentend be usefull to develop software with this magnific IDE developed by konst.

 ### Installation